Treatment and Management of Lewy Body Dementia

 On this page:

-A skilled care team often can provide suggestions to help improve quality of life for both people with LBD and their caregivers.
+A skilled care team often can suggest ways to improve quality of life for both people with LBD and their caregivers.

-- Physical therapists can help with movement problems through cardiovascular, strengthening, and flexibility exercises, as well as gait training and general physical fitness programs.
+- Physical therapists can help with movement problems through exercises, gait training, and general physical fitness programs.

-- Speech therapists may help with low voice volume, voice projection, and swallowing difficulties.
+- Speech therapists may help with voice volume and projection, and swallowing difficulties.

-- Occupational therapists help identify ways to more easily carry out everyday activities, such as eating and bathing, to promote independence.
+- Occupational therapists help find ways to more easily carry out everyday activities, such as eating and bathing.

 - Music or expressive arts therapists may provide meaningful activities that can reduce anxiety and improve well-being.